Why Were the Canaanites So Bad? A Commentary on Numbers 33:1-36:13 (Parsha Masei)

 What I am about to describe about the Canaanite religion is going to strike you as downright evil—and it should strike you as downright evil.
 The fact that you will have this reaction is proof that Torah values have taken hold in you and in our culture.
 Even if you are a Christian, agnostic, or an atheist, your negative reaction to Canaanite practices shows that Judeo-Christian values have replaced Canaanite values throughout the Western World.

 Let's look first at Canaanite mythology.
-We know from texts (called the Ugaritic texts) that were found in Syria about 80 years ago that the Canaanites worshiped a family of gods.
+We know from texts (called the Ugaritic texts), found in Syria about 80 years ago, that the Canaanites worshiped a family of gods.
 In other words, Canaanites were polytheistic just like the Greeks and Egyptians were.
 In the Canaanite religion, there was a god named El who killed his father and married his sisters and his daughter, Anat.
 El's son Ba'al also took Anat as his consort.
-So the goddess Anat was a consort to both her father and her brother.
-(Cross 1973, Chapter 2).
+So the goddess Anat was a consort to both her father and her brother (Cross 1973, Chapter 2).

-Archaeological evidence tells us that the Canaanites made idols of Ba'al in the shape of a bull or a calf.
-(Stager 1991).
+Archaeological evidence shows that the Canaanites made idols of Ba'al in the shape of a bull or a calf (Stager 1991).
 Another symbol for Ba'al, inscribed on stone burial markers, was a crescent and a disc, and these inscribed markers have been found in both in Carthage and in Israel.
-In fact, the Israel stone markers with the crescent and disc pre-date the Carthaginian ones by about a thousand years.
-(Stager 1984).
+In fact, the Israel stone markers with the crescent and disc pre-date the Carthaginian ones by about a thousand years (Stager 1984).
 This proves that Canaanite practices were widespread in the Middle East.

 The Canaanite gods, like all pagan gods, were lustful, impulsive, jealous, spiteful, and sometimes lazy.
 They didn't really care about humans, except when humans could satisfy their whims or vanity.
 Such gods amused themselves by toying with humans, taking them as mates, or making them suffer.
 The gods were greedy and had big egos, so humans believed that to placate the gods and win good fortune, it was necessary to offer them sacrifices of great value.